Online banking

-Online banking, also known as internet banking, virtual banking, web banking or home banking, is a system that enables customers of a bank or other financial institution to conduct a range of financial transactions through the financial institution's website or mobile app.
+Online banking, also known as internet banking, digital banking, virtual banking, web banking or home banking, is a system that enables customers of a bank or other financial institution to view account information and perform a range of financial transactions through the financial institution's website or mobile app.
 Since the early 2010s, this has become the most common way that customers access their bank accounts.